 Figuring out how to work online is one thing.
 But if you crumble under pressure when things don’t go as you expect, you won’t make it very far as a digital nomad.

-Murphy’s Law heavily applies to travel.
+Murphy’s Law heavily applies to travel and remote work.
 Everything that can go wrong most certainly will go wrong.
 If you have the ability to quickly adapt and make changes, you’re less likely to get overwhelmed.

 Knowing how to deal with uncertainty all the time is an important skill.
 It’s probably the number one reason people struggle with how to become a digital nomad.